luccahuguet/rustifier/README.md

 5. If you chose the expanded installation, utilize the additional utilities as needed in your workflow.

 For more information on using Yazelix, refer to the [Yazelix README](https://github.com/luccahuguet/yazelix).

+## cargo-update instead of raw cargo

+Rustifier uses `cargo-update` for installing and updating packages.
+This approach provides some benefits:
+- It updates existing installations if a newer version is available.
+- It can sometimes install binaries directly, which can be faster than compiling from source.
+- It provides a more consistent way to manage installations and updates across all specified programs.

 ## Contributing